knpuniversity/php-beginner-series/knpu/files-json-booleans.rst

 so that different systems can communicate.
 Imagine if our website saved files that were sent off and read by some completely different application.
 JSON is magical because it can be read by PHP or any other language, like Ruby, Python or JavaScript.
-So unless that other application is built by a bunch of puppies, they'll be able to read our information.
+So even if that other application is built by a bunch of puppies, they'll be able to read our information.
 So, JSON is a great way to share data.